 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes, and disclosure of contingent liabilities at the date of the consolidated financial statements.
-Estimates are used for, but not limited to, the selection of the useful lives of property and equipment and capital lease, allowance for doubtful debt associated with accounts receivable, other receivables and advances to suppliers, fair values of the purchase price allocation with respect to business combinations, revenue recognition for percentage of completion method, accounting for the share-based compensation, accounting for redeemable non-controlling interests, accounting for deferred income taxes and provision necessary for contingent liabilities.
-Management analyzed the forecasted cash flows for the twelve months from December 31, 2014, which indicates that the Group will have sufficient liquidity from cash flows generated by operations and existing credit facilities and therefore there will be sufficient financial resources to settle borrowings and payables that will be due in the next twelve months.
+Estimates are used for, but not limited to, the selection of the useful lives of property and equipment and capital lease, allowance for doubtful debt associated with accounts receivable, other receivables, deposit for land use rights, other deposits and prepayments and advances to suppliers, fair values of the purchase price allocation with respect to business combinations, revenue recognition for percentage of completion method, accounting for the share-based compensation, classification of financial instruments, accounting for mandatorily redeemable non-controlling interests, accounting for deferred income taxes, impairment of real estate properties under development, real estate properties held for lease and long-term investments, and provision necessary for contingent liabilities.
+Management analyzed the forecasted cash flows for the twelve months from December 31, 2015, which indicates that the Group will have sufficient liquidity from cash flows generated by operations and existing credit facilities and therefore, there will be sufficient financial resources to settle borrowings and payables that will be due in the next twelve months.
 Management believes that the estimates utilized in preparing its consolidated financial statements are reasonable and prudent.
 Actual results could differ from these estimates.